-Changing career can be overwhelming at the best of times, but it can be particularly daunting after 40.
-Leah Lambert of Relaunch Me shares her top tips for overcoming the main obstacles:
+Changing careers can be overwhelming at the best of times, but it can be particularly daunting after 40.
+Career coach Leah Lambart shares her best advice for overcoming the main obstacles.

 Overcome your fears

-For many people unable to make the career move they’ve always dreamed of, it is fear that prevents them from taking action.
-There are many fears associated with career change—of the unknown, of rejection, of a financial hit, the fear of loss of status, of making a mistake, of what other people will think.
-These are real fears, and you need to overcome them before you can take the necessary steps to make a career change.
+For many people unable to make the career move they’ve always dreamed of, fear is what prevents them from taking action.
+There are many fears associated with career change – of the unknown, of rejection, of a financial hit, the fear of loss of status, of making a mistake, of what other people will think.
+These are real fears and you need to overcome them before you can take the necessary steps to make a career change.
 Speaking to a career coach, mentor or experienced career changer can help you both acknowledge and address these fears so you can start moving in the right direction.

 Take a skills assessment

 Before you go out to market you need to be able to identify, understand and articulate your key transferable skills and how you can apply them to your ideal role or industry.
 This is a really important exercise to complete before you start talking to people in your new industry, and most definitely before you attend any formal interviews.